VladThodo/minZ80sim/README.md

 # minZ80sim
-Python emulator for the minZ80 SBC
+An attempt at writing a Python emulator for the minZ80 SBC